oliviafpersonal/sei-project-three/README.md

 Once the HTML and CSS was completed.
 Together with my teammate Jessie, we added the search functionality to the bar.

-We did this by using a useEffect() to track state to see if a search was being made and then making a get request using Axios to our api/pubs endpoint based on search parameters entered in either the city search or pub search and then pushed the user to the relevant route.
+We did this by using a useEffect() to track state to see if a search was being made and then making a GET request using Axios to our api/pubs endpoint based on search parameters entered in either the city search or pub search and then pushed the user to the relevant route.

 ```Javascript
  const navigateToFiltered = (city) => {